Moscow and Kiev head for $3 bln debt showdown in English court

 Both Russia and Ukraine's government declined to comment.

-Ukraine's defence, managed by Quinn, Emanuel, Urquhart & Sullivan LLP, centres around a number of arguments.
-First, that the bond had never been properly authorised by Ukraine's parliament and government, was issued under duress and was subject to a number of implied additional terms.
+Ukraine's defense, managed by Quinn, Emanuel, Urquhart & Sullivan LLP, centers around a number of arguments.
+First, that the bond had never been properly authorized by Ukraine's parliament and government, was issued under duress and was subject to a number of implied additional terms.

-Kiev should also be allowed to take "counter-measures" in response to actions taken by Russia, it argued, according to a defence document seen by Reuters.
+Kiev should also be allowed to take "counter-measures" in response to actions taken by Russia, it argued, according to a defense document seen by Reuters.

-Russia's "illegal invasion and unlawful occupation" had deprived Ukraine "of the entire purported economic benefit of the transaction", the document states in its defence.
+Russia's "illegal invasion and unlawful occupation" had deprived Ukraine "of the entire purported economic benefit of the transaction", the document states in its defense.

-The hearing comes after Russia requested a summary judgement, often used to speed up proceedings.
-This means the court will look at each of Ukraine's defence arguments and decide if they are likely to stand up in court.
+The hearing comes after Russia requested a summary judgment, often used to speed up proceedings.
+This means the court will look at each of Ukraine's defense arguments and decide if they are likely to stand up in court.
 Following this, it could allow the case to go to trial, or not.

 Russia had the option of a private hearing at the London International Court of Arbitration, according to the bond prospectus, but the fact it chose to bring the case to a public court shows it is confident of victory, legal experts said.